chinapedia/wikipedia.abstract.en/Page/Cycling.md

 Utility

-coconut_bunch.jpgs for sale.
+s for sale.
 Karnataka, India.|alt=A bicycle loaded with so many green fruits that the rear wheel can not be seen.]]

 Utility cycling refers both to cycling as a mode of daily commuting transport as well as the use of a bicycle in a commercial activity, mainly to transport goods, mostly accomplished in an urban environment.